A new method for measurement of the Michel parameters that describe the daughter muon polarization in the $\tau^- \to

-In this work, we discuss such a method based on a rare process of decay-in-flight of the daughter muon from the $\tmnn$\footnote{Charge conjugation is implied unless otherwise is indicated.} decay in the tracking detector, which opens opportunities to measure the missing Michel parameters.
+The expected integrated luminosity of Belle~II is $50\,\text{ab}^{-1}$, which corresponds to $4.6\cdot 10^{10}$ $\tau^+\tau^-$-pairs, and of SCTF is $10\,\text{ab}^{-1}$, which corresponds to $2.1\cdot 10^{10}$ $\tau^+\tau^-$-pairs.
+In this work, we discuss a method based on a rare process of decay-in-flight of the daughter muon from the $\tmnn$\footnote{Charge conjugation is implied unless otherwise is indicated.} decay in the tracking detector, which opens opportunities to measure the missing Michel parameters.

 The idea to use muon decay to access its polarization in the $\tmnn$ decay was suggested in~\cite{Fetscher:1990su}, where it was proposed to use stopped muons.
 Due to the $P$-violation in the $\menn$ decay, the electron emission angle correlates with the muon spin, providing information on its direction.
 Such a method with stopped muons suffers from a practical disadvantage: it requires a specific sophisticated detector that should stop energetic ($\sim 1\gev$) $\mu^+$ while not depolarizing them ($\mu^-$ will be depolarized anyway~\cite{Mann:1961zz}) and detect $\sim 50\mev$ daughter electrons.
 Installation of such a detector is impracticable in modern experiments.